guibranco/dotnet-aicommitmessage/README.md

 ### Set GIT hooks path

-By default the GIT hooks path is defined at repository level to `.git\hooks\` If you want to override, or use the `.githooks` directory at the root level of your project, you will need to configure that.
+By default, the GIT hooks path is defined at the repository level as `.git\hooks\`.
+If you want to override, or use the `.githooks` directory at the root level of your project, you will need to configure that.

 Execute the following GIT command to set (per repository) the GIT hooks path: